Khitan (circumcision): Sunnī Islam

-In the Sunnī branch of Islam, the four schools of Islamic jurisprudence have different opinions and attitudes towards circumcision: some state that it is recommendable, others that it is permissible but not binding, while others regard it as a legal obligation.
+In the Sunnī branch of Islam, the four schools of Islamic jurisprudence have different opinions and attitudes towards circumcision; some state that it is recommendable, others that it is permissible but not binding, while others regard it as a legal obligation.
 Amongst Muslim legal scholars (Ulama), there are differing opinions about the compulsory or non-obligatory status of circumcision in accordance with Islamic law (sharīʿa).
 The Shāfiʿī school of Ḥanafī jurists also consider circumcision to be recommendable exclusively for Muslim males on the seventh day after birth.
 Some Salafis have argued that circumcision is required in Islam to provide ritual cleanliness based on the covenant with Abraham, while the purpose of female circumcision for Muslim women is to "regulate" and reduce their sexual desires.

 Shīa Islam

 Within the Shīʿīte branch of Islam, some but not all Shīʿīte denominations regard the practice as obligatory.
 They rely on sayings that come from classical Shīʿīte Muslim scholars.
 In one narration Muhammad was asked if an uncircumcised man could go to pilgrimage.
-He answered "not as long as he is not circumcised."
+He answered "not as long as he is not circumcised".
 They quote ʿAlī ibn Abī Ṭālib as saying: "If a man becomes Muslim, he must submit to circumcision even if he is 80 years old."
 Another narration from Jaʿfar al-Ṣādiq, the 6th Shīʿīte Imam, says: "Circumcise your sons when they are seven days old as it is cleaner (athar) and the flesh grows faster and because the earth hates the urine of the uncircumcised."
 It is also believed that the urine of the uncircumcised is impure, while if one prays with unclean genitals their prayer may not be considered as acceptable, even of those who have been circumcised, meaning that it may have to be repeated again at a time when the believer has purified themselves and removed the impurity.
 Another hadith attributed to Muhammad states: "the earth cries out to God in anguish because of the urine of the uncircumcised", and that "the earth becomes defiled from the urine of the uncircumcised for forty days."

 Alevism

-While most Alevis living in Turkey have been circumcised due to social pressure, the new generation of modern Alevis reject the practice viewing it as unnecessary.
+Circumcision has historically been practiced among Alevis in Turkey, though it is not a religious requirement in Alevism, which places greater emphasis on ethical conduct and inner spirituality than on ritual observance.
+Scholars and community observers note that the practice among Alevis has primarily resulted from broader societal pressure and the influence of dominant Sunni Muslim norms rather than from Alevi religious doctrine.
+In recent decades, circumcision has declined, particularly among more secular Alevi families, with younger generations increasingly viewing it as unnecessary and unrelated to Alevi beliefs, and many Modern Alevis families choosing to leave the decision up to the individual.